1 Camera 1000 Smiles

 is committed to empowerment through photography and believes that by learning photography skills, young people are better able to express themselves creatively, tell their own story and develop problem solving skills.

-1 Camera 1000 Smiles is a project that conducts photography workshops with young people living in remote communities using donated used digital cameras.
-The program seeks camera donations through online and offline campaigning, arranges collection and distributes them throughout Australian Indigenous communities.
-Donated cameras are both used as teaching aids and given to the children to keep as a way of continued learning and exploration.
+1 Camera 1000 Smiles is a Photo Voice project that conducts photography workshops with young people.
+Using donated cameras; the program seeks camera donations through online and offline campaigning, arranges, collection, and distributes them throughout Australian Indigenous and other communities.
+Donated cameras are used as teaching aids and given to the children to keep as a way of continued learning and exploration.

 WHAT TO DONATE